 1802 1st Provincial

 1802 Disbandment of the Maltese Light Infantry.
 Most of the 638 discharged men were absorbed into the Provincial Battalions.

 1803 1st Provincial

-Malta 24 July Villettes reported to Lord Hobart that the Maltese recruits are now assembled to the amount of about 900.1 The men were placed at Fort Manoel.
+24 July Villettes reported to Lord Hobart that about 900 Maltese recruits had been now assembled.1 The men were placed at Fort Manoel.

 The progressive reinforcements called to the strength of the Maltese regiments which have already been completed (together with additions to the garrison) will enable you to add considerably to the force you had originally destined for Messina and to afford further aid in the event of it becoming necessary for the safety of the Kingdom of Sicily.1

 1 Oct 1803 The 1st Bn Maltese Provincials had 427 men, 1 surgeon and 2 assistant surgeons.

 The officers of the Maltese Corps commanded by Lieut Col The Marchese Paolo Parisi at Fort Manoel in September 1803 were: